linrongbin16/lin.vim/README.md

 The .vimrc file is suited to programming.
 * Used across Linux, Windows and Mac.
-* Completion Engine based on YouCompleteMe, UltiSnip, Ctags.
+* Completion Engine based on YouCompleteMe, Universal-Ctags.
-* Multiple Languages supported.
+* Multiple Programming Languages supported.
-* Configured plugins.
+* Configured plugins and Develop Tools.

 # Fork me on GitHub